-Report prepared Carolyn Green

-Executive Director of Nursing and Patient Experience and presented by:
+Carolyn Green Executive Director of Nursing and Patient Experience

 QUALITY POSITION STATEMENT

 1. SAFE SERVICES

 1.1 The CQC published its review of learning, candour and accountability

 The Trust is completing a review of this paper which will be led by the Quality Committee, the Medical Director and the Lead professional for Patient Safety and will also involve a review with Commissioners at the joint quality assurance meeting in January in addition the Quality committee received a detailed report against the recommendations.